Q: When applying for financial aid at Life West, do I need to include my parent’s income and assets?

 Life West also recommends you look into outside scholarships (not funded by the school) for options.
 The criterion varies for each scholarship, with a high percentage only available only to chiropractic students.
 We recommend the following websites to research scholarships opportunities, such as www.fastweb.org or www.federalstudentaid.ed.gov.
 A variety of free scholarship websites are available therefore we do not recommend paying to search (www.finaid.org/finaid/scams.html).

-Q: Do you have financial aid programs for veterans?
+Q: Do you participate in Veteran Benefit programs for veterans?

 Educational benefits are available to veterans attending Life West through the various assistance programs provided by the federal government.
-Students are eligible to use both the current GI Bill ® and the Post – 9/11 GI Bill.
+Students are eligible to use the Post-9/11 GI Bill ®, Montgomery GI Bill (Ch30 and Ch1606), Post-Vietnam Era Veterans Educational Assistance Program (Ch32), Survivors’ and Dependents’ Educational Assistance (Ch34) and the Veteran Readiness and Employment (VR&E, Ch31).
 Detailed information, eligibility criteria and updates on the various chapters may be found at www.GIBILL.va.gov.

 *GI bill ® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about educatoin benefits offered by VA is available at the official U.S. government Web site at http://www.benefits.va.gov/gibill/
+More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill/